-Understanding how your body works gives you the information you need to help it get better.
+Understanding how your body works gives you the information you need to help it work better.

 Understanding the way insulin controls your appetite is important.
-Insulin allows your cells to take in blood glucose for energy.
+Insulin allows your cells to take in glucose from your blood for energy.
 Insulin also tells cells to store fat, and prevents stored fat from being broken down.
-When you eat, sugar from the food passes into the bloodstream, causing glucose levels in the blood to rise.
+When you eat, carbohydrate from starches and sugars is broken down in to glucose and passes into the bloodstream, causing glucose levels in the blood to rise.
 Insulin is then released, allowing the glucose in the bloodstream to enter your cells, providing the energy they need to function.
 The excess energy is stored as fat.

 In a healthy state, cells respond rapidly to insulin.
-But, if we eat or drink carbohydrates more often and in large quantities (for example by eating sugary drinks, starchy foods and sweets), the body becomes resistant to insulin and the cells lose their ability to allow glucose inside them.
+But, if we eat or drink carbohydrates more often and in large quantities (for example by taking sugary drinks and eating lots of starchy foods and sweets), the body becomes resistant to insulin and the cells lose or reduce their ability to absorb glucose.
 This results in the cells feeling starved of sugar and drives your appetite for more, even though there is plenty of sugar (as glucose) circulating in your bloodstream already.

 If you want to reduce your appetite and cravings, improve your wellbeing and achieve weight loss, then getting your blood glucose and insulin levels down is key, as this will help your body to burn fat rather than store it.

 Alongside this, there are a number of other hormones that control your appetite and how full you feel after eating.